jdpaterson/jpatersondev/content/posts/2020-11-11-how-i-fixed-the-plotly-js-librarys-mobile-bug.md

 So with that suggestion in mind, I simply removed the `ev.preventDefault()`s from the `touchstart` and `touchend` event listeners, and left it in the `touchmove` listener, and voila!
 Everything was working!
 [See this commit for the solution](https://github.com/gl-vis/gl-plot3d/pull/31/commits/8f96f0362366394a188b2f7451faf4b48da85433).

 At this point it was just a matter of coordinating with the folks at Plotly where to submit my PRs, turns out the original code had been moved to a [separate library](https://github.com/gl-vis/gl-plot3d/) so I had to make my PR there, and then submit a [version bump PR ](https://github.com/plotly/plotly.js/pull/5239)to the Plotly.js library.
+Eventually these changes will be reflected in the dash-core-components library when they upgrade their version of plotly.js.

+Thanks for reading!